simonmichael/hledger_site/faq.md

     your data
 -   show purchase costs/selling prices
 -   show market values, in any commodity at any valuation date
+-   calculate the rate of return of a savings account or investment
--   output reports as CSV or HTML
+-   output reports as HTML or CSV
 -   run as a live-updating terminal UI, for fast exploration
 -   run as a web app, allowing remote/multi-user browsing and data entry
 -   run as a HTTP API serving JSON, for integration with custom apps